 Add the stock, bring the liquid to a boil over high heat, then reduce to a simmer.
 Cook for 2 minutes at a simmer.

-Taste the soup, and see if it needs more seasoning.
+Taste, and see if it needs more seasoning.

 Serve as is, or with a drizzle of heavy cream and a few pumpkin seeds, if desired.
 Enjoy!

 *I strongly recommend using Roasted Butternut Squash in this recipe, as the caramelization that happens when roasting the squash in cubes makes a huge flavor difference in the soup.
 I often make a double batch, one for eating, and one batch for this soup.
 However, you may also simmer raw cubes for about 20 minutes in the stock until soft, and then puree.**I like my soup on the thinner side, as I don’t want to feel like I’m eating puree in a bowl.
 If you like a thicker soup, you can start with 4 cups, puree it, then taste and add more broth as desired.This recipe yields a little bit over 7 cups.
 The calories and nutritional information are divided for 6 people.Freezing: The soup may be frozen for up to 2 months.Storing in the fridge: The soup should be kept in an airtight container for up to 7 days, but the flavor will go downhill after 3 or 4 days.